A guide to the Jurassic Coast

 Just around the headland of Ladram Bay is Budleigh Salterton.
 A unique sea-side town famed for its unusual pink pebbles derived from the cliffs having once been carried by a river nearly 250 million years ago, before being deposited and buried.

 Made of a very hard rock known as quartzite, Budleigh’s pebbles have been studied by scientists to understand the formation of beaches as it is a rare example of having had limited interference by humans.
-As pretty as these pebbles are you cannot take from the beach and doing so would result in a fine of up to £2000!
 Be sure to visit local attraction The Fairlynch Museum to view their radioactive pebbles and much more local history.

 A peaceful seaside town, Sidmouth is home to Triassic rocks that are over 230 million years old.
 These rocks yield particularly rare fossils of desert creatures that show how life was still recovering after a mass extinction that occurred 20 million years earlier.